Hybrid pickup truck options in the U.S.: 6 current & 4 future models

 Jeep Gladiator 4xe (Upcoming)

-Jim Morrison, Senior Vice President and Head, Jeep (North America), has indicated that there is a plan to launch a Jeep Gladiator 4xe plug-in hybrid electric model.
+Jim Morrison, former Senior Vice President, Jeep (North America), has indicated that there is a plan to launch a Jeep Gladiator 4xe plug-in hybrid electric model.
 He talked about future products in a conversation with Motor Authority outside the New York International Auto Show in April 2022.
 Below is what he said:

 Well, we have said it (electrification) will come with all our vehicles.
 Yep, By 2025.

-Jim Morrison, Senior Vice President and Head, Jeep (North America) in April 2022
+Jim Morrison, former Senior Vice President and Head, Jeep (North America) in April 2022